New Orleans, LA

 - TEMPO: Your swimmer’s tempo is how fast or slow they complete each stroke.
 Having a slower tempo allows swimmers to conserve energy by taking fewer strokes, while a faster tempo is more tiring but much faster.
 Changing tempo based on event distance and fatigue level will help your swimmer swim as fast as possible.

 - SPRINTING: Sprinting is all about swimming with “controlled aggression!”
-Gary and Kim will demonstrate how to swim with power, while also being relaxed - having too much tension will make your swimmer slip in the water and slow down.
+Your clinicians will demonstrate how to swim with power, while also being relaxed - having too much tension will make your swimmer slip in the water and slow down.
 Swimmers will observe how to tweak their stroke to make them quick yet efficient - increasing tempo, shortening the breath, and a strong connected kick will lead to an explosive race!

 - UNDERWATER DOLPHIN KICKING: The fastest swimmers know how to weaponize their dolphin kicking.
 It is absolutely, undeniably, the fastest way to move through the water!
 Whether you dolphin kick on your stomach, side, or back, understanding the importance of streamlined, underwater speed is vital for every swimmer!